Unwanted Guests? 11 Ways to Control What’s Attracting Chipmunks

 Q: Chipmunk-Repelling Scents

 Some pungent scents, such as peppermint, cinnamon, citrus, and even eucalyptus, are completely repulsive to chipmunks.
+Furthermore, chipmunks are repulsed by the scent of garlic.

 Q: Homemade Repellant For Chipmunks